Nerve and Tendon Injury

 Once it has been established that there is severe damage to either a nerve or tendon in the hand or wrist, Dr. Fichadia will then examine the site of the injury to determine the best plan for treatment.
 Candidates for hand, nerve, or tendon surgery will probably have injuries that resulted in the tearing or splitting of a tendon or nerve.

 A cut tendon or nerve will not be able to heal without surgery.
 In the case of nerve repair, nerve fibers grow slowly and may grow about one inch every month after a nerve is surgically repaired.
-Dr Fichadia has special interest in peripheral nerve surgery, and is experienced with using latest technology, including use of nerve allograft to bridge nerve gaps.
+Dr Fichadia has special interest in peripheral nerve surgery and is experienced with using the latest technology.
 It can also take a long time for tendons to work well again.
-Once the nerve are reconnected, there may be numbness, discomfort or a “pins and needles” feeling during recovery.
+Once the nerves are reconnected, there may be numbness, discomfort, or a “pins and needles” feeling during recovery.

 It can also take a long time for tendons to work well again.
 You will be referred to an experienced hand therapist after tendon repair to ensure optimal function of the repaired tendon.